amannj/comtradeRggregator/README.md

   select.stats = "trade_value_usd",
   direction = "all"
 )
+#> Warning: JSON string contains (illegal) UTF8 byte-order-mark!
+#> Updates found.
+The following datasets have been downloaded: commodities DB, countries DB
+#>
 #>  No Comtrade token specified; download restricted to 100 queries per hour.
 #>
-#> New folder created in: 'C:/Users/juerg/Documents/R/win-library/4.0/comtradeRggregator/data/tmp/2021-04-28_10.17PM'.
+#> New folder created in: 'C:/Users/juerg/Documents/R/win-library/4.0/comtradeRggregator/data/tmp/2021-04-30_07.52PM'.
 Temporary files will be stored there.
 #>
-#> Comtrade Data Availability file updated and stored in file 'Comtrade_DataAvailability-2021-04-28' in folder 'C:/Users/juerg/Documents/R/win-library/4.0/comtradeRggregator/data'; will be used for look-up.
+#> Comtrade Data Availability file updated and stored in file 'Comtrade_DataAvailability-2021-04-30' in folder 'C:/Users/juerg/Documents/R/win-library/4.0/comtradeRggregator/data'; will be used for look-up.
 Old files removed.
 #>
 #>
-#> Comtrade Data Availability file 'Comtrade_DataAvailability-2021-04-28'
+#> Comtrade Data Availability file 'Comtrade_DataAvailability-2021-04-30'
 #>    in folder 'C:/Users/juerg/Documents/R/win-library/4.0/comtradeRggregator/data'
 #>    already exists and will be used for look-up.
 #>